SteveBarnett/Remixing/_thinking/japan/index.md

 - Higashiyama - the hills are alive with shrines and temples
 - Southern Higashiyama
     - Main sightseeing district
+    - Walk rather than bus, but/and bit hilly
     - Kiyomizu-dera temple, Kodai-ji temple, Chion-in template
 - Northern Higashiyama
     - Path of Philosophy (Tetsugaku-no-Michi) Neighbourhood